 Photographic Composition Course

-Learn the vernacular behind the literature of photographs and what makes some photographs strong and some weak.
+My favorite class to teach, hands down!
+Learn the literature of camerawork and what makes some photographs strong and some weak.
 Then make more interesting photographs yourself!
-Join us for a spirited and engaging exploration and discourse on what makes photographs work.
+Join us for a spirited exploration and conversations on what makes some photographs work and others fall by the wayside.
 We look at Composition’s tenets and we look at your work, so bring it!
-Photography is an art and as such wants to be practiced.
+Photography is an art and as such wants to be practiced by you.

-This class is offered on four concurrent Tuesday evenings from 7 to 9 pm.
+This class is offered on four consecutive Tuesday evenings from 7 to 9 pm.
 Early in the evenings we will explore geometrics, figure, ground, depth, framing, camera angle, light, shadow and more.
-Later in the class period we will share work, from assignments, yes, there are light assignments!
+Later in the class period we will share work from assignments, yes, there are light assignments!
 This is the class where you can refine your work quickly with deliberation, so jump in!
-It’s for avid photographers who want to improve their skills.
+It’s for avid photographers who want to improve their vision.
 Enrollment is limited.
-This is NOT a camera class, so bring the camera you like to use and are comfortable with.
+This is NOT a camera class, so bring any camera you like to use and are comfortable with.

 Here’s a thought… Give a little and make someone happy!